Skip to content

 How I Ship Flutter MVPs in 6 Weeks (Real Timeline from 20+ Projects)

-A week-by-week breakdown of my proven Flutter MVP process — from kickoff to App Store submission in 6 weeks.
-Real deliverables, real trade-offs, real numbers.
+A week-by-week breakdown of a Flutter MVP build — scope lock, architecture, integrations, and store submission in 6 weeks.
+Real deliverables and trade-offs.

 Yashraj Jain